ravenlost/PHP_Calendar/README.md

 <p><a href="https://github.com/ravenlost/PHP_Calendar/blob/master/UsageExamples/CalendarUsageExample.php">**See: CalendarUsageExample.php**</a></p>

-<p>The reason for yet another PHP Calendar is to provide a simple calendar with just enough features, but without an overhead of too many them:</p>
+<p>The reason for yet another PHP Calendar is to provide a simple calendar with just enough features, but without an overhead of too many of them:</p>

 <ul>
 	<li>Start the week on Sundays or Mondays (default: Sunday)</li>